Successful lithium production Vulcan Plants.

 • Building permit submitted in November 2023, in line with Vulcan’s timeline.

-• Will be constructed next to new Phase One Geothermal Plant in Landau.
+• Will be constructed next to new Lionheart Geothermal Plant in Landau.

 • Total targeted capacity to be 24,000tpa LHM equivalent in LiCl form.